Primary Care for Adults and Children • Specialty Care • Nursing Care • Gynecology and Family

 Planning • Dental Care • Pharmacy Services • Social Work / Case Management • Mental Health Program for Children and Families • Integrative Medicine • Free Rapid HIV Testing Non-occupational Post Exposure Prophylaxis (nPEP) • Treatment Adherence Support / Care Coordination Violence Prevention • Peer Support • Coming Home Program • Education and Outreach Nutrition Counseling • Clinical Trials • Legal Services • Consumer Advisory Board Clinical Education • Inpatient Care

 Primary Care for Adults and Children

 HIV-related and routine medical care delivered by HIV specialists.
-Regular patient monitoring and referrl to specialty services as needed.
+Regular patient monitoring and referral to specialty services as needed.

 Neurology, cardiology, gastroenterology, dermatology, endocrinology, and other types of specialized care.